-Dear Father Hood: what should I talk about at baby classes?
+Dear Father Hood: what should dads talk about at baby classes?

 What a ridiculous question.
 It’s a free country, so you can talk about anything you like, right?
 Wrong.
 Very, very wrong.
-Sure from the outside a baby class looks all bubble machines, musical instruments and open arms, but don’t let the catchy sing songs and introductory smiles fool you.
+Sure from the outside baby classes lookall cuddly, with their bubble machines, musical instruments and open arms.
+But don’t let the catchy sing songs and introductory smiles fool you.
 This is a female gang hut.
-And if anyone in possession of a Y chromosome wants to learn the itsy bitsy spider dance they need to adhere to the following commandments.
+And if anyone in possession of a Y chromosome wants to learn the Itsy Bitsy spider dance they need to adhere to the following commandments.

 THOU SHALT NOT MOAN ABOUT BEING TIRED

 And rightly so.
 After all, what does some Johnny-come-lately know about being tired?
 These women carried their child or children in their womb for nine months, went through labour and had to wake at all hours of the night to feed their little bundle of joy.
 And now you, a man who inflicted this woe on one of their fellow females, wants to grab a slice of their pain?
 Don’t even think about it.

 THOU SHALT NOT TRY TO GET THY NAME KNOWN

 For the next 40-45 minutes you will be ‘Jane’s husband’ or ‘Oliver’s dad’ and you will be absolutely okay with that.

 THOU SHALT NOT MENTION, OR ATTEMPT TO STOP, THE KID WHO APPEARS TO BE BEATING UP ALL THE OTHER KIDS